 More recently, she’s dedicated her work almost exclusively to horse-related content.
 Two sites (NickerNews and BestHorsePractices) have received international blogging awards.

-In 2017, she launched the Best Horse Practices Summit, a non-profit conference with academic and arena presentations, based in Colorado.
+In 2017, she launched the Best Horse Practices Summit, a non-profit conference with academic and arena presentations and international collaborators.

 Born and raised in Maine, Butcher graduated from Brown University, where she completed independent studies in biology and English.